JPVenson/Jellyfin.Pgsql/README.md

 To create a new release, first sync all Jellyfin server changes then create a new migration as seen above.
 After that create a new efbundle:
 `dotnet ef migrations bundle -o docker/jellyfin.PgsqlMigrator.dll -r linux-x64 --self-contained --project "/workspaces/Jellyfin.Pgsql/Jellyfin.Plugin.Pgsql" --  --migration-provider Jellyfin-PgSql`
 Then build the container

+# Migration Instructions (ADVANCED)

+To migrate your JF install to a custom database (not using the docker image), first install jellyfin with the pgsql plugin and configure it to point to an existing empty database.
+Then proceed to run jellyfin once, this will seed the database and its migration history.
+Stop your JF instance after its been started once (no need to setup fully though the startup wizzard).
+Then install the pgloader tool `apt install pgloader`.
+After that use the load file in `/docker/jellyfindb.load` to transfer your sqlite db into the postgres db like `pgloader /jellyfin-pgsql/jellyfindb.load` (Adapt the jellyfindb.load file accordingly to point towards your old jellyfin.db and your postgres instance).